[Vision2020] Moscow City Council Monday Agenda

 considered separately later.
 Approval by roll call vote.

-The Public Works Finance Committee reviewed the accounts payable for
+Public Works/Finance Committee reviewed accounts payable for August 2006

 Parks & Rec